SexChrLab/SCC-alignment/custom_config/README.md

 After this script is executed, open your output JSON in a text editor.
 The output is in JSON format, which is essentially a text representation of a dictionary in Python, that will be used to indicate important information needed for SCC aware DNA analyses.
 You should see something like the provided example file `DNA_samples.config.json`.
 Some fields will be filled in using by the script reading information from the sequencing files, others will have to be filled in by hand to reflect the specifics of your own system.

 To complete your DNA config JSON:
-1) Double check that the elements that have been filled in are correct
+1) Double check that the elements that have been filled look correct
 2) Edit the paths to references point to your own paths for reference files
 3) The field `Y_samples` should have samples that contain a Y chromosomes and `X_samples` should have samples that do not have a Y chromosome
 a) It's best to copy from the `ALL_samples` field to avoid typos